SukkaW/OpenCore-Document-zh_Hans/source/7-kernel.md

 **Failsafe**: `false`
 **Description**: Disables `AppleIntelCpuPowerManagement`.

-*Note*: This option is a preferred alternative to `NullCpuPowerManagement.kext` for CPUs without native power management driver in macOS.
+*注*：This option is a preferred alternative to `NullCpuPowerManagement.kext` for CPUs without native power management driver in macOS.

 ### `ExternalDiskIcons`